NoyaFangzhou/cs255-docker-llvm/cs255-llvm-pass/README.md

 ## Tutorial ##
 A step-by-step tutorial for building an out-of-source LLVM pass based on Adrian Sampson's "LLVM for Grad Students" after you successfully build the docker image in your laptop.

+- <b>STEP 0</b>

+  Correctly build your docker image.
+Run your docker and launch the docker image cs255-llvm-image git clone this repository and put it on the root directory **(OTHERWISE you have to modify the CMakefile!!!)**

 - <b>STEP 1</b>

   Go to the cs255-llvm-pass directory